 Seller’s markets come and go.
-If you’re selling your house in Washington DC and North Carolina or around the zipcode during a seller’s market, then you might get multiple offers.
-Here’s how to review seller’s market offers in Washington DC and North Carolina…
+If you’re selling your house in Charlotte or around the zipcode during a seller’s market, then you might get multiple offers.
+Here’s how to review seller’s market offers in Charlotte…

 A seller’s market is when there are more buyers and fewer properties.
 For sellers, it’s an exciting time to sell because you may be able to get a higher asking price.
 You might also get multiple offers on your house at once.